data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-generic-using-checksums.md

 Source to Staging (Full Outer Join or Disaster Recovery only) Checksum is created and stored in the Staging Area table.
 The checksum does not need to be recalculated from Staging to History as the full outer join process will always correctly identify the CDC operation.
-In case of a Logical Delete, all attributes will retain their last known value (copied from the History Area table) thus the checksum will be calculated with these values.
+In case of a Logical Delete, all attributes will retain their last known value (copied from the Persistent Staging Area table) thus the checksum will be calculated with these values.
 Source to Staging (CDC, push or pull)
 No checksums are required.
 Other interfaces rely on load windows to select the delta sets.
 Staging to History
-If the checksum is available in the Staging Area the value can be copied into the History Area.
+If the checksum is available in the Staging Area the value can be copied into the Persistent Staging Area.
 Otherwise the checksum is calculated based on the source attributes.
 Checksum values can be identical between inserts/updates and records that have been identified as a logical delete.
 Therefore record comparison must include the CDC operation.
 If the checksums are different or the checksums are the same but the <CDC operation> is different; continue the SCD2 operation.
 If the checksums are identical and the <CDC operation> is the same as well; discard (filter).